Tj33rd/Atem-Tally-Light/README.md

 # Atem-Tally-Light

 This tally light system is specifically designed for Koningskerk Zwolle-zuid.
-It may or may not work propperly or suit your needs.
+It may or may not work properly or suit your needs.

 # Setup